 Does Probation Show Up on Background Check?
 (Search Now)

-A probation officer in a blue shirt is holding a clipboard with a pair of binoculars above her head and a magnifying glass to her right, while a guy in a yellow shirt in front of her is looking down at his ankle monitor with a question mark above his head wondering "Does probation show up on background check?"
+A probation officer in a blue shirt is holding a clipboard with binoculars above her head and a magnifying glass to her right, while a guy in a yellow shirt in front of her looks down at his ankle monitor with a question mark above his head.

-Asking “Does probation show up on background check” isn’t unheard of since the United States Department of Justice reported that 3,890,400 adults were on some form of probation or parole, sometimes referred to as community supervision.1
+Inquiring about the visibility of probation on a background check is common, especially given that the United States Department of Justice reported 3,890,400 adults were under probation or parole, often called community supervision.1

 With 1 in every 66 Americans on some form of probation or parole, it’s practical to wonder how this status can affect employability, housing, or licensure.